lucaferranti/lucaferranti.github.io/index.md

   from="Sept 2014",
   to="Apr 2015",
   location="Ancona, Italy",
-  descr="As volunteer job, I taught Italian to immigrants targetting level from A1 to B2" }
+  descr="As volunteer job, I taught Italian to immigrants targetting level from A1 to B2", last=true
+}
 @@